ZyriabDsgn/buckaroo-sdk/README.md

 You also need a token based authentication (JWT) in order to pass a token to the backend.

 Lastly, install the SDK dependencies with the following commands:
-`npm install typescript papaparse cross-fetch normalize-path`
+`npm install typescript papaparse normalize-path`
 `npm install -D @types/papaparse @types/normalize-path @types/node dotenv`

 I recommend you check out [Buckaroo](https://www.github.com/ZyriabDsgn/Buckaroo) to have the necessary info about the environment variables, auth, etc.